alexdiliberto/code-conventions/README.md

 ```

 ### Variable Declarations
-- Always use `const` to declare variables.
+- Never use `var`.
+Prefer [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) to declare a block scope local variable.
+Use [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) to declare a constant whose value can not be re-assigned in the given scope (global or local).

 ```javascript
 // Good